History of Canberra: Pre-colonisation-history

-European exploration began with in the Canberra area as early as the 1820s.
-Canberra was "discovered" on 7 December 1820 by Charles Throsby Smith, Joseph Wild and James Vaughan.
+European exploration began within the Canberra area as early as the 1820s.
+Canberra was discovered by Europeans on 7 December 1820, by Charles Throsby Smith, Joseph Wild and James Vaughan.
 Four successive expeditions whose routes took in the Canberra area were those of Charles Throsby in October 1820, Charles Throsby Smith in December 1820, Major John Ovens and Captain Mark Currie in 1823, and Allan Cunningham in 1824.
 All four expeditions explored the course of the Limestone (now Molonglo River) that is now the site of Lake Burley Griffin.
 Smith and Cunningham also penetrated further south, into what is now called the Tuggeranong Valley.

 It was estimated by Robertson that prior to European settlement starting in 1824, depending on the season there were about 300-400 Aboriginals living in the Molonglo, Queanbeyan, Canberra, Namadgi region.
 As the settlers took over land, many Aboriginals migrated to other districts such as Cooma and Tumut.
 The population was also significantly reduced when the death rate increased significantly due to diseases introduced by the Europeans.
 By the 1880s there were no full-blood people in the district, with only some fifty mixed race people.
 These people were employed either as labourers or domestics on stations.
 Due to the lack of European women, many white men had relationships with mixed race women so even further diluting Aboriginal heritage.

 The 2013 ACT Government report "Our Kin Our Country" on the connection to the area by present-day ACT Aboriginal inhabitants, concluded:

 Therefore there appears to be no surviving traditional knowledge of lore, language, custom, kinship structures, oral history and genealogy associated directly with the ACT which would form the basis of a connection report. ... the historical record of Aboriginal culture and populations is very scant and contradictory, it was recognised that it would not be possible to prepare a full 'connection to country' report linking present-day people through their families and surviving traditional knowledge to the past land holding groups.